 Prior to joining the A&M System, Mr. Bonilla was a partner in the law firm of Ray, Wood & Bonilla in Austin.
 He previously served as General Counsel of the Texas Comptroller’s Office.
 In that position, Mr. Bonilla served as the primary legal advisor to the State’s chief tax administrator and chief financial officer.
 Before his service at the Comptroller’s Office, Mr. Bonilla served on the Washington staff of former U.S. Senator Lloyd Bentsen, and as an attorney at the law firms of McGinnis, Lochridge & Kilgore and Baker & Botts.

-In November 2015, Ray was recognized for professional achievement by the Texas General Counsel Forum as the Outstanding General Counsel, Non-profit or Government Agency.
+In November 2015, Mr. Bonilla was recognized for professional achievement by the Texas General Counsel Forum as the Outstanding General Counsel for a Non-profit or Government Agency.

 J.D. with honors, The University of Texas School of Law

 B.B.A. in Accounting with honors, The University of Texas at Austin